OkayestDev/bun-lambda/README.md

 # Bun Lambda Terraform Module

 A Terraform module to deploy AWS Lambda functions built with [Bun](https://bun.sh/).
-This module allows you to leverage Bun's blazing fast JavaScript/TypeScript runtime in serverless workloads, making your Lambda deployments efficient and easy to manage.
+This module allows you to leverage Bun's fast JavaScript/TypeScript runtime in serverless workloads, making your Lambda deployments efficient and easy to manage.

 ## Features